-- Wash your motorcycle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 50 - Place your motorcycle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery (P. 54) to prevent discharge.
-Charge the battery in a shaded, well-ventilated area.
+- Wash your vehicle and wax all painted surfaces (except matte painted surfaces).
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 67 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (> P. 72) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area.

-After removing your motorcycle from storage, inspect all maintenance items required by the Maintenance Schedule
+After removing your vehicle from storage, inspect all maintenance items required by the Maintenance Schedule.